hiddenindians/Heavy-Lifter/README.md

 # Heavy-Lifter
 Heavy Lifter scans a set of folders for content and then inserts that content into your webpage as HTML.
 #Limitations
+- Heavy Lifter currently only supports item tags that use the src attribute.
-Heavy Lifter can only scan folders nested one level.
+- Heavy Lifter can only scan folders nested one level.
 Your folder can contain as many subfolders as you want, but none of those can contain any of their own subfolders.
 ##Dependancies
 Heavy Lifter depends on JQuery 1.11.X